How to become a speech and language therapist

 University

-You'll need a degree in speech and language therapy that's approved by the Health and Care Professions Council (HCPC) and the Royal College of Speech and Language Therapists (RCSLT).
+You'll need a degree in speech and language therapy approved by the Health and Care Professions Council (HCPC) and the Royal College of Speech and Language Therapists (RCSLT).

 If you've got a relevant degree, you could do a 2-year fast-track postgraduate course in speech and language therapy.

-You may be able to get additional student financial support through the NHS Learning Support Fund.
+You may be able to get extra student financial support through the NHS Learning Support Fund.

 Entry requirements